-Longview Independent School District (LISD) utilizes an electronic time keeping system (called "True Time") to automate the time keeping process.
+Longview Independent School District (LISD) utilizes an electronic time keeping system (called -True Time) to automate the time keeping process.
 This system benefits both employees and the District.
 It provides employees with a reliable record of their hourly work history.

 The electronic time keeping system and associated work records are the basis for accurate recording of days worked and payment to all non-exempt LISD paraprofessionals, operations, transportation and cafeteria department employees.
 For exempt employees, the time keeping system tracks attendance.
-Absences (e.g., personal days, staff development, and authorized school business) are entered by the employee in the Employee Access module, which populates the electronic time keeping system, "True Time".
-IF NOT PREVIOUSLY SCHEDULED, ABSENCES MUST BE ENTERED INTO EMPLOYEE ACCESS AND ABSENCE AUTHORIZATION FORMS MUST BE FILLED OUT THE DAY YOU RETURN TO WORK.
-Actual earned leave time available is maintained in the Human Resource Department.
-Therefore, employees should review their leave balances in Employee Access.
+Absences (e.g., personal days, staff development, and authorized school business) are entered by the employee in the Employee Access module, which populates the electronic time keeping system, True Time.
+Actual leave time available can be viewed in Employee Access.
 All questions regarding leave should be referred to Human Resources.

-If there are problems with the electronic time keeping system, "manual" adjustments will be entered by the supervisor.
+If there are problems with the electronic time keeping system, manual adjustments will be entered by the supervisor.

-In order for the electronic time keeping system to function properly, all full-time and parttime employees MUST "clock-in" at the beginning of their assigned work day and "clockout" at the end of the assigned work day.
-All non-exempt (hourly) employees are required to "clock-in" and "clock-out" for lunch.
-Those auxiliary employees given an "automatic" lunch must adhere strictly to the schedule.
+In order for the electronic time keeping system to function properly, all full-time and part time employees MUST clock-in at the beginning of their assigned work day and clock- out at the end of the assigned work day.
+All non-exempt (hourly) employees are required to clock-in and clock-out for lunch.
+Those auxiliary employees given an automatic lunch must adhere strictly to the schedule.